FlowFuse/website/src/blog/2024/11/device-agent-as-service-on-mac.md

 Additionally, you can confirm that the Device Agent is running and successfully connected to the FlowFuse platform by following these steps:

 1. Navigate to the FlowFuse platform.
-2. In the left sidebar, click on Devices.
+2. In the left sidebar, click on "Edge Devices".
 3. Then, select the device you added for MacOS.

 ![FlowFuse Platform: showing the status of your edge device](./images/device-status-on-ff.png){data-zoomable}